SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 # Exercise 03 - Import an OData service definition

 At the end of this exercise, you'll be familiar with discovering & exploring SAP APIs, also known as service definitions.
 These service definitions are required to use remote services in CAP (e.g. to call a remote service, build projections upon them, and so on).
-Also by the end of this exercise you'll have imported the service definition into your CAP project and have seen what that brings.
+Also by the end of this exercise you'll have imported the service definition into your CAP project and have seen what that brings, specifically an entity type that we'll use for an additional "customer" entity in our existing service.

 ## Stop the execution of the basic service